The Open Canoe Level 2 Beginner’s Course takes place on the weekend of the 25th/26th July 2020

 - We also encourage course participants to have an after course social beverage in the Angler’s Rest to debrief and get to know each other and the instructors and helpers better.

-- How to Stop in a straight line within four strokes.
+- Stop in a straight line within four strokes.

-- How to Turn using sweep strokes in Doubles from Bow to Hip and Stern to Hip and a full sweep stroke in solo, both forward and reverse sweeps on each side.
+- Turn using sweep strokes in Doubles from Bow to Hip and Stern to Hip and a full sweep stroke in solo, both forward and reverse sweeps on each side

-- How to do Simple Draw Stroke and Pry to move the canoe sideways in a reasonably straight line.
+- Simple Draw Stroke and Pry to move the canoe sideways in a reasonably straight line.

 - How to Brace

-- How to Pry Turn a canoe under movement to turn sharply.
+- Pry Turn a canoe under movement to turn sharply.

-- How to do figure of eight and a round turn with two half hitches Knots.
+- Carry out a figure of eight and a round turn with two half hitches Knots.